jrhazlett/compiler_scripts_wasm/README.md

 Note: The Rust compilation process is noticeably longer when executing the process.

+Note: To change the Go version edit the variable: VER_GO in ./Dockerfile

 #### How it works...

 - run_container.sh receives the required file path and the optional language name